jncraton/course-template/env.md

 bash /tmp/brew-install.sh
 ```

-From here on out, it is assume that Homebrew was installed to `/opt/homebrew` and you didn't bother to add it to your `PATH`.
+It is assumed that Homebrew was installed to `/opt/homebrew` and you didn't bother to add it to your `PATH`.
 Adjust instructions accordingly if that isn't the case.

 3. Install QEMU using `brew`